Politics of the Netherlands: Cabinet

+The Dutch cabinet is characterised by a high degree of collegiality and collective decision-making.
+The prime minister draws up the agenda and chairs Council of Minister meetings, but lacks the prerogative to appoint or remove ministers without the formal approval of the whole cabinet.
+Moreover, the prime minister's office is limited in size.
+Despite these limitations, the prime minister's position has grown in importance since the 1960s as a result of increased media attention, increasing demand for policy coordination and European integration.

-The government is formed by all ministries, the implementing organizations that fall under the responsibility of a ministry, inspectorates and High Councils of State, and is involved in the preparation and implementation of plans of the government and parliament.
-In 2010, all ministries' websites were merged into a new website, www.rijksoverheid.nl.
-In the course of that year, all the various logos of the ministries had already expired and were replaced by a single national logo for the entire Dutch government.
+The national government (Rijksoverheid or het Rijk) consists of ministries, the implementing organizations that fall under the responsibility of ministries, inspectorates, and High Councils of State, and is involved in the preparation and implementation of the plans of the government and parliament.

-Some of the best-ranked Prime Ministers of the Netherlands include:
+Some of the most highly regarded Prime Ministers of the Netherlands include:

 States General

 The Dutch Parliament, officially known as the States General of the Netherlands, consists of a House of Representatives (Tweede Kamer) and a Senate (Eerste Kamer).
-Both chambers are housed in the Binnenhof of The Hague and discuss proposed legislation and review of the actions of the cabinet.
-Only the House of Representatives has the right to propose or amend legislation while the Senate discusses its value regarding the Dutch law since the Netherlands have no constitutional court.
+Both chambers are housed in the Binnenhof in The Hague and discuss proposed legislation and review the actions of the cabinet.
+Only the House of Representatives has the right to propose or amend legislation while the Senate discusses its value regarding the Dutch law since the Netherlands has no constitutional court.
 Currently there are 150 members of the House of Representatives and 75 Senators.

-Members of the House are elected directly every four years with a list proportional representation.
-Representatives are chosen on personal title, so in the relatively rare case that a member no longer agrees with his or her party, the member can decide to stay in the chamber, either as an independent representative, or connected to another parliamentary party.
-If a member decides to resign, the empty seat falls to the original party collecting the votes, and can be filled by a member of that party, the highest placed on the party's electoral list that was not elected.
-Coalition governments may fall before their term ends, which usually results in early dissolution of the House and new elections.
+Members of the House are elected directly every four years using party-list proportional representation.
+Representatives are chosen on personal title, so when a member no longer agrees with his or her party, the member can decide to stay in the chamber, either as an independent representative, or as a member of another parliamentary party.
+If a member decides to resign, the empty seat falls to the original party collecting the votes, and is offered to the highest placed candidate on the party's electoral list who was not elected.
+Coalition governments may fall before their term expires, which usually results in early dissolution of the House and new elections.

 Members of the Senate are elected indirectly by provincial councilors, again every four years, just after the elections of the provincial councils, via a system of proportional representation.
-This election method reflects the historical roots of the upper house as a representative body of the different regional entities that formed the Netherlands.
 Nowadays, the Senate is mainly considered to be a body of elder statesmen reconsidering legislation at ease, away from the pressure of daily political and media hypes.
 The position of senator is a part-time job as the institution meets once a week.

 Political parties

-The system of proportional representation, combined with the historical social division between Catholics, Protestants, Socialists and Liberals has resulted in a multiparty system.
-The major political parties are the PVV, D66, and VVD.
+The system of proportional representation, combined with the historical social division between Catholics, Protestants, socialists and liberals, has resulted in a multiparty system.
 The parties currently represented in the Dutch House of Representatives are: